Remo-lilnonbinary/ClaudeHackathon/README.md

 ## The Problem

 When disasters hit, emergency coordinators work from satellite data and models.
-But the family watching fire approach their house sees reality **hours before any satellite does**.
-That information exists — on billions of WhatsApp conversations — but there is no structured way to get it to the people making life-or-death resource allocation decisions.
+But the family watching fire approach their house sees reality **before any satellite does**.
+That information exists, but there is no structured way to get it to the people making life-or-death resource allocation decisions.

 This isn't hypothetical:

 - **Valencia, Spain (October 2024):** The regional government sent mobile flood alerts 12 hours after the national weather agency raised the alarm.
 By then, water was already in homes.
 223 people died.
 Over half the victims were over 70.
-Thousands of volunteers self-organised on WhatsApp — they were the real first responders — but had no structured channel to share what they were seeing with official coordinators.
-- **London flooding:** The London Resilience Partnership involves 170+ organisations, but communities report feeling excluded from preparedness and recovery decisions.
-UK local election turnout sits at ~34% — and during crises, even these minimal democratic structures get bypassed entirely.
 - **Globally:** 90% of disaster survivors are rescued by their own neighbours.
 Yet communities are systematically excluded from the planning and coordination that determines who gets help and when.

 The pattern repeats everywhere: warnings fail to reach the most vulnerable, communities self-organise chaotically, recovery decisions are made without the people most affected, and trust collapses.